 A beautiful collection of commentaries on sutras from both the early and later canons by one of Buddhism’s most revered contemporary teachers.

-Featured in the course, " The Form(s) of Buddhism"
+Featured in the course, " Buddhism as a Religion"

 Translations by Thích Nhất Hạnh:

-Featured in the course, " The Early Buddhist Texts"
+Featured in the course, " The Buddha's Words"

 Venerable Shariputra explains five ways to quell anger through wise attention, giving five memorable similes on being determined to find the good in everyone.